wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 In this example we will use [Digital Ocean](https://www.digitalocean.com/), because they are super fast.
 Today they have data centers in San Francisco, New York, London, Amsterdam and Singapore.
 You can choose to deploy on one of them or all of them.

-When we've been testing, we have seen that Firefox can run on a $5 instance and Chrome needs a $20 instance.
+When we've been testing, we have seen that you can Firefox or Chrome on a $5 instance (remember to setup the swap space!).
 In this example we will use a $20 instance and put everything on that.

 * Create a new droplet, choose the one with *2 GB / 2 CPUs 40 GB SSD Disk* and the region you want.
 Click on the *Application* tab and choose *Docker on 14.04*